 - 1 cup mayonnaise (Use homemade mayo if possible to avoid the soybean oil and preservatives in store-bought, OR if you just don't think you would make this mayo recipe, or sometimes need a quicker option, here's the only jar of mayo I buy in a pinch.
 You may have to keep checking back, they've been out of stock, sorry!)
 I've also made it without the mayo and it was still really good!

 That's it!
-Super easy and full of flavor.
 We usually serve it with herbed rice and a stir-fried veggie.
 Or try it with Crispy Roasted Brussels Sprouts!
 The recipe serves 6 adults, but if you're feeding kids, they can usually only eat about a half of a chicken breast each.